graceguinan/CS3_ds4002/README.md

 # README

 ### Case Study: How are different genders portrayed on television?
-Analyze the sentiment of characters in a very popular tv show, "The Office" using the VADER package in R.
+Analyze the sentiment of characters in a very popular tv show, "The Office", using the VADER package in R.

 #### Summary of folders in this repository: